 Hamburg’s historic Speicherstadt has become one of the Hanseatic city’s best-known sights and a major attraction for locals and tourists alike.
 For more than 20 years, the unique illumination has been particularly popular, which makes the red-brick warehouse and office buildings shine in a soft light in the evening hours.
 The pictures of the illuminated ensemble are the most published pictures of Hamburg worldwide.

 Investments of more than 1 million euros

-Dr. Carsten Brosda, Senator for Culture and Media: “The fact that the Speicherstadt World Heritage Site shines for all of us is not a matter of course.
-With the founding of the Licht-Kunst-Speicherstadt association exactly 20 years ago, this extraordinary place was finally put in the right light.
+On the occasion of the 20th anniversary of the “Licht-Kunst-Speicherstadt e.V.”, Dr. Carsten Brosda, Senator for Culture and Media, said: “The fact that the Speicherstadt World Heritage Site shines for all of us cannot be taken for granted.
+With the founding of the “Licht-Kunst-Speicherstadt” association exactly 20 years ago, this extraordinary place was finally put in the right light.
 This is due not least to outstanding civic commitment.
-In the future, too, under the artistic direction of Michael Batz, our World Heritage Site will increasingly become art through light, freely accessible and even climate-neutral.
-A valuable symbol of Hamburg full of charm.”
+In the future, too, under the artistic direction of Michael Batz, our world heritage is to become more and more art through light, freely accessible and even climate-neutral.
+“A valuable symbol of Hamburg full of charm.”

 Around 1,200 luminaires are now installed on the storage blocks and bridges between Oberhafen and Baumwall.
-At dusk, they transform a large part of the area into a luminous work of art until shortly after midnight, designed by the well-known Hamburg light artistMichael Batz: “The Speicherstadt is exemplary in every respect.
+At dusk, they transform a large part of the area into a glowing work of art until shortly after midnight.
+The Speicherstadt is exemplary in every respect.
 Their artistic illumination marked the breakthrough for contemporary lighting design in public spaces in Hamburg.